 President raises stakes on trade

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 9, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 9, 1993

 The North American Free Trade Agreement debate took a sharp turn last week.
 For the first time, pro-NAFTA forces are on the offensive and gaining momentum.

 The primary difference is the President, who has come out four-square for NAFTA.
 He blasted his friends in the labor movement for strong-arm tactics, which include muscling Democrat members of Congress to oppose the agreement or face labor-supported opponents to their re-election.
 He chastised the meekness of “free riders” in the business community, with thinly-disguised contempt for their failure to gin up grassroots support for NAFTA.

 Until last week, the President’s efforts on behalf of NAFTA were unfocused.
 Many questioned the depth of his convictions and his willingness to stay the course.
 No more.
 Besides, the President added a new twist by linking NAFTA to the national interest.

 First, the President reaffirmed his view that NAFTA will help create good jobs at good wages in the US, spur economic growth in all three countries, help clean up the environment — especially along the US-Mexico border, and provide a magnet to bring US jobs now in Asia back to North America.

 At the same time he elevated the pro-NAFTA argument, emphasizing that NAFTA will provide a strong foundation for North Americans to wield more influence in global economic forums — including the General Agreement on Tariffs and Trade.
 With the GATT trade expansion talks coming to a conclusion, a “yes” on NAFTA by Congress will promote our national interest by making clear to Japan and the Europeans that they must open up their markets or risk losing access to the world’s largest and richest market in North America.